 Connecting to remote Windows servers#

-We have access to two sets of remote desktop Windows servers:
+We have access to three sets of remote desktop Windows servers:

 • CCSS-RS (classic)